-How Safe Is It to Visit or Live in Munich, Germany?
+How Safe Is It to Visit or Live in the Bavarian Capital?
+Is Munich Safe?

 Munich is probably most famous for its annual Oktoberfest celebration, celebrated since 1810, and it’s the original home of it.
 The festival attracts more than six million people each year throughout September and October to take part in the festivities, soak up the atmosphere, and, of course, enjoy some beer!
 But, with so many people from everywhere coming, one could wonder: is Munich safe?

 Munich, or Munchen, as the Germans call it, is a city in southern Germany.
 It is the capital and most populated city of the state of Bavaria and rivals Berlin in attracting tourists.
 Munich is also much more lovely than Berlin (the German capital is one of the least beautiful capitals in Europe).

 The name Munchen means “home of the monks” as its origins lie in the Benedictine Monastery (the city’s coat of arms also features a monk).

 Aside from its brewing fame, Munich is a thriving, international city with a rich history and one of the world’s highest quality of life.
 The high quality of life comes with a price tag, though, as Munich is one of the most expensive cities in Germany to live in.

 After reading this article, we strongly recommend you check our list of the most dangerous cities in Europe in 2023 (relax, Munich is not there).

 You will be pleased to hear that Munich has a very low crime rate and was voted the eighth-safest city to live in the world in 2021.
 The highest crime rate in the city was for crimes such as vandalism and theft.
 Munich is by far the safest city in Germany.